Pravastatin

 Summary

 "The environmental risk assessment (ERA) is based on data from bibliographic references on fenofibrate and pravastatin.
 The CHMP raised several concerns regarding the submitted data and considered the ERA as not yet acceptable.
 Determination of the partition coefficient octanol/water for any of the active substances, the Predicted No Effect Concentration (PNEC) calculation and lower values of assessment factors should be re-assessed. [...]
 The CHMP requested the conduct of an additional Phase II environmental fate and effect analysis during the post-authorisation phase."
-No such information has been found on EMA's website.
+No such data have been found on the EMA website (2026‑04‑15).

 Report Goodpoint 2019